Consider this little girl drinking from a garden hose. Water is “transmitted” from the garden hose and “received” by the girl.

 The water stream coming out of the garden hose has a fairly small diameter.
 Move farther from the garden hose, and the diameter of the water stream widens.
 With a given receiver size, a smaller percentage of the available water will be captured as you move farther away from the hose.
 Conversely, more water will be ‘wasted’ or get people or objects things wet.

-For these reasons, it is better to contain all the energy within the size of the receiver.
-This is called a “contained beam”.
+For these reasons, it is better to fit all the transmitted energy within the size of the receiver.
 But is that possible?
 The laws of physics teach us about diffraction, a phenomenon that prevents beams from being focused into arbitrarily small spots.
 The distance in which you can contain all the energy within the receiver depends on various factors: the size the transmitter, the size of the receiver, the distance between the two and the frequency (or wavelength) in which you are transmitting.

 For example, let’s assume a transmitter diameter of 30 cm (~12 inches) and a receiver diameter of 5 cm (~2 inches).
 It turns out that the maximum distance in which you can get a contained beam is:

-As you can see, RF significantly diverges over distance.
+As you can see, the working distance of RF is quite small.
 In contrast, IR light beams can travel very large distances while remaining contained.
-For practical “room sized” distances, only IR provides the opportunity to deliver a ‘contained beam’ in which all the transmitted energy falls on a reasonable-size receiver.Tags: contained beam, diffraction, RF, ultrasound
+For practical “room sized” distances, IR provides the opportunity to deliver a beam in which all the transmitted energy falls on a reasonable-size receiver.Tags: diffraction, RF, ultrasound